GpGardner/nhl-player-stats/README.md

 #### TODOs

 - [] login/signup
-- [] track favorite players in sidebar
+- [x] track favorite players in sidebar
+  - [] fix bug when going from player page, to another player page
-- [] add links to sidebar to go back to team
+- [x] add links to sidebar to go back to team
 - [x] add goalie statistics
 - [x] main page with team images
 - [x] list of players with position information